julienherrero/awesome-list/README.md

 - [appmattus/certificatetransparency](https://github.com/appmattus/certificatetransparency) - Certificate transparency for Android and JVM
 - [appmattus/kotlinfixture](https://github.com/appmattus/kotlinfixture) - Fixtures for Kotlin providing generated values for unit testing
 - [appspell/ShaderView](https://github.com/appspell/ShaderView) - ShaderView is an Android View that makes it easy to use GLSL shaders for your app.
 It's the modern way to use shaders for Android instead of RenderScript.
+- [apter-tech/junit5-robolectric-extension](https://github.com/apter-tech/junit5-robolectric-extension) - This repository aims to bridge the gap between JUnit 5 and Robolectric, enabling developers to leverage the benefits of both frameworks for unit testing Android applications.
+While Robolectric currently lacks a dedicated JUnit 5 extension, this project proposes a community-driven solution to achieve seamless integration.
-- [arildojr7/iris-mock](https://github.com/arildojr7/iris-mock) - A kotlin-first tool to intercept android network calls, modify requests/responses and mock entire APIs.
+- [arildojr7/iris-mock](https://github.com/arildojr7/iris-mock) - A kotlin tool to intercept android network calls, modify requests/responses and mock entire APIs.
 Also includes a cool DSL, that helps to reduce boilerplate code and simplify development.
 - [arkivanov/Decompose](https://github.com/arkivanov/Decompose) - Kotlin Multiplatform lifecycle-aware business logic components (aka BLoCs) with routing (navigation) and pluggable UI (Jetpack Compose, SwiftUI, JS React, etc.)
 - [arkivanov/MVIKotlin](https://github.com/arkivanov/MVIKotlin) - Extendable MVI framework for Kotlin Multiplatform with powerful debugging tools (logging and time travel)
 - [arkivanov/Minesweeper](https://github.com/arkivanov/Minesweeper) - Minesweeper game implemented in Kotlin and Compose Multiplatform
+- [arrazyfathan/server-driven-ui](https://github.com/arrazyfathan/server-driven-ui) - Explore the power of Server-Driven UI (SDUI) on Android with Jetpack Compose.
+This GitHub repository provides a concise example of how to implement dynamic and customizable user interfaces using Composables.
 - [arthur3486/android-mvvm](https://github.com/arthur3486/android-mvvm) - Android library designed to greatly simplify the implementation process of an MVVM-based application by providing all the means necessary to solve the common problems and avoid the annoying boilerplate code.
+- [atick-faisal/Jetpack-Compose-Starter](https://github.com/atick-faisal/Jetpack-Compose-Starter) - Starter code for Android Kotlin Project with Jetpack Compose 🚀🚀🚀
 - [auron567/Gallerit](https://github.com/auron567/Gallerit) - A sample Android gallery to search images posted on Reddit, built using modern Android development tools (Architecture Components, MVVM, Coroutines, Flow, Navigation, Retrofit, Room, Koin)
 - [autonomousapps/dependency-analysis-gradle-plugin](https://github.com/autonomousapps/dependency-analysis-gradle-plugin) - Gradle plugin for JVM projects written in Java, Kotlin, Groovy, or Scala; and Android projects written in Java or Kotlin.
 Provides advice for managing dependencies and other applied plugins
 - [ben-manes/gradle-versions-plugin](https://github.com/ben-manes/gradle-versions-plugin) - Gradle plugin to discover dependency updates